Lime pulls escooters and Uber suspends pooled rides to help contain coronavirus

 Meanwhile, Uber has also bowed to growing pressure to halt pooled rides, a service that allows riders to save money by booking trips with up to three other passengers traveling in the same direction.

-“Our goal is to help flatten the curve on community spread in the cities we serve,” confirmed Uber Rides and Platform senior vice president Andrew Macdonald in a statement.
+“Our goal is to help flatten the curve on community spread in the cities we serve,” confirmed Uber Rides and Platform senior vice president Andrew Macdonald.
+“We remain in close contact with local leaders and will continue to work with them to discourage non-essential travel.”

+From today, Uber riders in the U.S. and Canada will also start seeing a message in the app asking them whether their trip is essential, and they will also be asked to wash their hands before and after rides and to improve the ventilation by rolling down windows.

 Restrictions